 a.
 Prices paid will be based on the market rate for the grazing season/calendar year in which the losses occurred.
 This market rate is based on the type of livestock that was depredated.
 Reports that may be used are: a comprehensive nationwide average through Cattlefax (www.cattlefax.com), USDA reports, American Sheep Industry market reports, a compilation of USDA private market data and local prices.
 The rates are listed for adult cows, bulls, calves, ewes, rams, lambs, equine, goats, llamas, swine, poultry, and bees.
 (11-12-24)T

 b.
 Compensation will be paid based upon site specific information regarding actual losses (kills or injuries) submitted by the applicant with the Species Depredation Investigation Report being the foundation of the claim.
+Actions by the Idaho Depredating Wildlife Appeals Board will be considered final Investigation Report for the purposes of this chapter, per 22-5501, Idaho Code.
 (11-12-24)T

 c.
-Injured Livestock Compensation: (11-12-24)T
+Injured Livestock Compensation: Producers may be compensated for the value of injured livestock in any of the following methods: (11-12-24)T

 i.
+The compensation program may pay for the value of an injured animal that cannot be marketed due to injuries sustained in an eligible attack.

-The compensation program will pay for injured livestock that are sold at a reduced price due to an eligible attack.
+ii.
+The compensation program may pay for injured livestock that are sold at a reduced price due to an eligible attack.
 The reimbursement will be the difference of the sale price from the fair market value.
 (11-12-24)T

-ii.
-The compensation program will pay the cost of veterinary care up to seventy percent (70%) of the market rate as determined above for confirmed injured livestock.
+iii.
+For those animals not otherwise compensated, the compensation program may pay the cost of veterinary care up to seventy percent (70%) of the market rate as determined above for confirmed injured livestock.
 Invoices for care from a licensed veterinarian must be submitted with the application.
+Documentation supporting the requested compensation for veterinary care must be submitted in order to qualify for compensation.
 (11-12-24)T

-iii.
-If an animal is validated as injured due to a grizzly bear or wolf and then must be euthanized due to its injuries, an investigator will need to complete an updated Species Depredation Investigation Report to document the change in status.
+iv.
+If an animal is confirmed as injured due to a grizzly bear or wolf and then must be euthanized due to its injuries, an investigator will need to complete an updated Species Depredation Investigation Report to document the change in status.
+The compensation program will compensate for the value of the animal upon confirmation.
 (11-12-24)T

 d.
-Validated claims for depredation shall be paid on a pro rata basis in the event moneys in the fund are insufficient to pay all validated claims in full., until such time as moneys in the fund are depleted.
+Confirmed claims for depredation shall be paid on a pro rata basis in the event moneys in the fund are insufficient to pay all validated claims in full., until such time as moneys in the fund are depleted.
 (11-12-24)T

 e.
-Any moneys in the fund after payment of validated claims shall then be paid to those livestock owners with probable claims of depredation by grizzly bear or wolf attack.
-Claims shall be paid on a pro rata basis in the event moneys in the fund are insufficient to pay all probable claims in full, until such moneys in the fund are depleted.
+Any moneys in the fund after payment of Confirmed claims shall then be paid to those producers with Possible or Probable claims of depredation by grizzly bear or wolf attack.
+Claims shall be paid on a pro rata basis in the event moneys in the fund are insufficient to pay all Possible or Probable claims in full, until such moneys in the fund are depleted.
 Negative/Unknown findings will not be paid through this program.
 (11-12-24)T

 f.
 Compensation will not be automatic and the determination of the compensation by the Agencies will be final.
 (11-12-24)T